tiecaelwaerts/readme-generator/README.md

   ## Description
-A Quick and Consistent way to make a README
+A quick and consistent way to make a README

 ## Installation
 npm install inquirer

 ## Usage
 using node, to make a README file
-How to use the application: https://watch.screencastify.com/v/9QJZ6Ubp9LOkeu07J1N7
+How to use the application: https://drive.google.com/file/d/18c3xcop3Z7_4uv1FoLstRyb09tOc9-Rl/view

 ## Collaborators
-coPilot and BCS Learning
+CoPilot and BCS Learning